fargofremling/Feelin-Tipsy/README.md

 Required: A user is presented the decimal keyboard when the Bill Amount text field is activated.

-Required: A user can change the Tip Percentage and see Tip and Total updated respectively.
+Required: A user can change the Tip Percentage and sees Tip and Total updated respectively.
 (Options include: 15%, 20% and 25%)

 Required: A user can dismiss the keyboard by tapping anywhere on the screen excluding the Bill Amount text field.